 By now, we’ve all had time to digest the latest trailer for Star Wars: The Last Jedi (unless you’re one of the strong-willed souls who resisted the urge to watch it!).
-General consensus among fans and critics seems to be that – adorable porgs aside – Episode VIII of cinema’s greatest sci-fi/fantasy saga looks like a far darker outing than its predecessor, The Force Awakens.
+Overall, the online response to the trailer is overwhelmingly positive.
+That said, the consensus among fans and critics alike is that – adorable porgs aside – Episode VIII of cinema’s greatest sci-fi/fantasy saga looks like a far darker outing than its predecessor, The Force Awakens.

-After all, this most recent look at the film provided new glimpses of a grumpy, grizzled version of Luke Skywalker, good guys the Resistance on the run, and Jedi-in-training Rey being tortured by big bad Supreme Leader Snoke – at last taking a break from his giant hologram Wizard Of Oz-schtick.
-Heck, there’s even the suggestion that a bit of matricide might be on the cards, with tormented wannabe Darth Vader Kylo Ren seemingly poised to murder his mother, the former Princess Leia!
+After all, the new trailer provided further glimpses of a grumpy, grizzled version of Luke Skywalker; the Resistance on the run; and Jedi-in-training Rey being tortured by big bad Supreme Leader Snoke (at last taking a break from his giant hologram Wizard Of Oz-schtick).
+Heck, a bit of matricide might even be on the cards, with tormented wannabe Darth Vader Kylo Ren poised to murder his mother, Leia!

-Ratcheting up the gloom factor has only served to further fuel comparisons between The Last Jedi and The Empire Strikes Back – the latter of which is widely considered not only the best Star Wars episode of all time, but a perfect example of the “darker sequel” done right.
-And whilst it’s hard not to see tonal similarities between these two sombre films – just as it was impossible not to draw parallels between The Force Awakens and series opener A New Hope – the trailer has left me feeling surprisingly upbeat.
+The Last Jedi ratcheting up the sequel trilogy’s gloom factor has fuelled comparisons between it and The Empire Strikes Back – which is a big deal, since Empire is widely considered not only the best Star Wars episode of all time, but also a perfect example of the “darker sequel” done right.
+And while it’s hard not to see tonal similarities between these two sombre films – just as it was impossible not to draw parallels between The Force Awakens and series opener A New Hope – the trailer has left me feeling surprisingly upbeat.

-Before we go any further, it’s worth pointing out that beating up on The Force Awakens for serving as a “greatest hits” rehash of the original Star Wars trilogy is perhaps a little unfair.
-True, it does retread many familiar elements of those films – including yet another Death Star, for crying out loud! – but there’s a certain shrewd logic to the approach taken by once and future franchise director J.J.
+Before we go any further, it’s worth pointing out that me beating up on The Force Awakens for being a “greatest hits” rehash of the original Star Wars trilogy is perhaps a little unfair.
+True, it does recycle many familiar elements of those films – including yet another Death Star, for crying out loud! – but there’s a certain shrewd logic to the approach taken by once and future franchise director J.J.
 Abrams.

 After the lacklustre critical (if not commercial) response to franchise creator George Lucas’ prequel trilogy, it’s fair to say that the Star Wars brand had lost some of its shine since the heyday of the late 70s and early 80s.
-In order to win back audience goodwill, it made sense to relaunch the saga with a movie deliberately designed to echo the beloved plot points, characters, tone and aesthetics of the original trilogy – and it didn’t hurt that this effectively reset the board for future sequels to build on, too!
+To win back audience goodwill, it made sense to relaunch the saga with a movie deliberately designed to echo the beloved plot points, characters, tone and aesthetics of the original trilogy.
+It didn’t hurt that this effectively reset the board for future sequels to build on, either!

-So with audience interest in the Star Wars franchise now well and truly back at fever pitch, Johnson is free to explore new corners of this galaxy far, far away.
-Winding the clock back to a time when the saga promised us fantastic new worlds we could never have imagined, The Last Jedi is set to bring us stunning new vistas, including an outrageous planet covered in crystalline flora and fauna!
+With audience interest in the Star Wars franchise well and truly back at fever pitch, Rian Johnson is now free to explore new corners of this galaxy far, far away.
+Winding the clock back to a time when the saga promised us fantastic new worlds we could never have imagined, The Last Jedi looks set to bring us stunning new vistas, including an outrageous planet covered in crystalline flora and fauna!

-But more much more importantly, the film promises to delve more deeply into the psyche of its characters – something it admittedly shares with the Empire Strikes Back, but which is inevitable when any story enters its middle act.
+But more much more importantly, the film promises to delve more deeply into the psyche of its characters – something it admittedly “borrows” from the Empire Strikes Back, but which is also inevitable when any story enters its middle act.

-There’s also the inference that Ren might once again try to tempt Rey to the Dark Side – along with Snoke, who fingers crossed evolves into something more impressive than a stock standard “withered evil dark lord” stereotype.
+Ren might once again try to tempt Rey to the Dark Side along with Snoke, who fingers crossed evolves into something more impressive than a stock standard “withered evil dark lord” stereotype.

-The trailer makes it seem as though Rey might actually be considering Kylo’s offer, although one wonders if Johnson might make an even bolder decision, having Rey succumb to the Dark Side just as Ren returns to the Light – switching protagonists mid-trilogy!
+The trailer makes it seem as though Rey might actually be considering Kylo’s offer.
+That’s hardly new ground for the series, but I wonder if Johnson will have Rey succumb to the Dark Side just as Ren returns to the Light, switching protagonists mid-trilogy!

-Looking wider afield, and The Last Jedi also appears to have its sights set on delving deeper into the mythology of the Jedi Order and even the Force itself, further reinforcing just how committed to breaking new ground Johnson’s take on the material is.
+Looking wider afield, The Last Jedi also appears to have its sights set on delving deeper into the mythology of the Jedi Order and even the Force itself.
+It’s too early to tell how significant this expansion of existing lore will be, but the mere prospect that it will happen at all further reinforces just how committed to breaking new ground Johnson’s take on the material is.

 Even the news that the movie will pick up straight after the events of its predecessor marks a first for the Star Wars saga, which has otherwise traditionally left a gap of years – decades even! – between its episodes.